Petrosz007/p4-h264/OnePager.md

 ### Key Components
 1. **Frame identification and parsing**: The P4 program will identify and parse I and P frames by examining packet headers and payload information.
 This will be crucial for collecting frame-related statistics.
-2. **Per-stream statistics collection**: The program will maintain a table to record I-frame and P-frame rates for each stream, enabling real-time monitoring and analysis.
+2. **Per-stream statistics collection**: The program will maintain registers to record I-frame and P-frame rates for each stream, enabling real-time monitoring and analysis.

 ### Implementation Approach
 To achieve the aforementioned goals, we plan to implement the following approach: